yulei1990/GIT/readme.txt

-git is a distrubuted version control system. git is free software
+git is a distrubuted version control system hahah . git is free software helodsfjhskdhfk sdkfkskdfksdkfksd